bor0/gidti/manuscript/chapter3.md

 Note that wherever {$$}A \land B{/$$} is true, then so is {$$}A \land B \to B{/$$}, which means that this is a valid logical argument, according to the definition 4.

-However, if our statements involve the usage of quantifiers, then doing proofs with truth tables is impossible.
+However, if our statements involve the use of quantifiers, then doing proofs with truth tables is impossible.
 Therefore, we will try to prove the same statement by means of a formal proof.

 To prove that {$$}A \land B \to B{/$$}, we start by assuming that {$$}A \land B{/$$} is true, since otherwise the statement is vacuously true by definition for implication.
 If {$$}A \land B{/$$} is true, then both {$$}A{/$$} and {$$}B{/$$} are true by definition of `and`, that is, we can conclude {$$}B{/$$}.